runarsventures/nuxt-run/README.md

 ## Setup

-Node version 22 is recommended
+Node version 22 and pnpm version 9 is recommended

 Make sure to install dependencies: